stevielum1/viral_canvas/README.md

 ### Functionality & MVP

-In Spreading Sim, users will be able to:
+In Viral Canvas, users will be able to:
 - [x] Choose the number of particles and tweak various properties of the particles, such as size, speed, and color
 - [x] Define the space of the simulation
 - [x] See live stats of the simulation